Last fact-checked: 25 February 2020

 Find a dentist in Chiang Mai with Dental Departures and book online at no charge, any time of the day or night.
-If you prefer to talk with us, get in touch using our free phone number, our online chat or sent us an e-mail – we're always happy to address any questions or concerns.
+If you prefer to talk with us, get in touch using our free phone number, our online chat or send us an e-mail–we're always happy to address any questions or concerns.
 Whatever your dental condition, we will help you find the dentist that matches your needs.
 Check out our website for more information, and discover our exclusive discounts to bring you even greater savings.

 (image by Kovalchek)